jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/information.md

   duration of the sprint.
 - **Sprint Start Date:**
   The day my sprint starts.
+- **Managed:**
+  Shows the current payment
+  configuration of the group.
+  This information is available
+  to all ARM users but can only
+  be modified by `Fluid Attacks'` team.

+In Managed the configuration options are:

+1. **Managed:** The group is using another payment method than a credit card, and this method has already been validated.
+1. **Not Managed:** The group's payment method is credit card.
+1. **Under review:** When it is in this status, it is because of: No payments made, validation of the effectiveness of other payment methods or the free trial has expired.
+  When is in under review,
+  the group access is blocked.
+1. **Free trial:** Groups that are on a free trial period in the use of ARM

 Remember that the information in the Business Registration Number